samoM8/advent-of-code/README.md

 :star: :star: - first and second part finished

-:disappointed: - puzzle solved, but with help
+:disappointed: - puzzle solved, but with a lot of help

 | Puzzle | Kristjan | Gasper | Samo |
 |--------|----------|--------|------|